-Amy L. Best is Associate Professor of Sociology in the Department of Sociology and Anthropology at George Mason University.
-Her research focuses on the study of youth, culture and social inequalities, with a particular interest in how gender, ethnicity, sexuality, race and class differently shape the social experiences of contemporary American youth.
-She is interested in qualitative and feminist approaches to social research.
-Best is author of Prom Night Youth, Schools and Popular Culture (2000 Routledge), which was selected for the 2002 American Educational Studies Association Critics’ Choice Award and Fast Cars: Cool Rides: The Accelerating World of Youth and Their Cars (NYU Press 2006), and editor of Representing Youth: Methodological Issues in Critical Youth Studies.
-(NYU Press, 2007) Recent articles and book chapters are “Young people and consumption” in Handbook on Youthand Young Adulthood: New Perspectives and Agendas.
-Edited by Andrew Furlong; “Teen Driving as Public Drama: Statistics, Risk, and The Social Construction of Youth as a Public Problem.”
-Journal of Youth Studies.
-“Freedom, Constraint and Family Responsibility: Teens and Parents Collaboratively Negotiate around The Car, Class, Gender and Culture” Journal of Family Issues ; "Girls, Schooling and the Discourse of Self Change: Negotiating Meanings of the High School Prom" in All About the Girl: Culture, Power and Identity edited by Anita Harris and “Doing Race in the Context of Feminist Interviewing: Constructing Whiteness through Talk” in Qualitative Inquiry.
+Amy L. Best is Professor of Sociology and Chair in the Department of Sociology and Anthropology at George Mason University.
+Her research focuses on the study of youth, identity formation, culture, and social inequalities, with a particular interest in how gender, ethnicity, sexuality, race and class differently shape the social experiences of contemporary American youth.
+She is interested in qualitative and feminist approaches to social research and program evaluation.
+Best is author of Prom Night: Youth, Schools and Popular Culture (2000 Routledge), which was selected for the 2002 American Educational Studies Association Critics’ Choice Award and Fast Cars: Cool Rides: The Accelerating World of Youth and Their Cars (NYU Press 2006), and editor of Representing Youth: Methodological Issues in Critical Youth Studies.
+(NYU Press, 2007).
+Her most recent book is Fast Food Kids: French Fries, Lunch Lines and Social Ties (NYU Press, 2017), which was selected for a 2018 Morris Rosenberg Award by the DC Sociological Society.